Learning Elixir and Building a SaaS with Phoenix Framework

 Test-Driven Development in Elixir

-If you do TDD properly, you should be able to build an entire working web application without ever having to launch a web browser.
-This project was built with Phoenix Framework, which has great support for testing.
+When you do TDD right, you can build an entire web app without ever opening a browser.
+Phoenix Framework, which I used for this project, has excellent support for testing.

 describe "PodcastLive :index" do